Visiting Associate Professor of Physics

 Research Websites: Center for Astro, Particle and Planetary Physics

-Research Areas: Classical and Quantum Gravity; Black holes; Cosmology; Theoretical Particle Physics
+Research Areas: Classical and Quantum Gravity; Black holes; Cosmology; Theoretical Particle Physics; Mathematical Modelling.

 Piero Nicolini is a theoretical physicist of fundamental interactions.
 His research interests focus on classical and quantum gravity, black holes, cosmology, particle physics, and mathematical modeling.

-He graduated in Physics at the University of Trieste and obtained his PhD from the University of Bologna.
+He graduated in Physics from the University of Trieste and obtained his PhD from the University of Bologna.
 He spent postdoctoral appointments at the Centre for Theoretical Physics, Marseille, the University of Trieste, and the Polytechnic University of Turin.
-In 2009 he moved to the Goethe University Frankfurt where he became a professor in 2018.
+In 2009 he moved to the Goethe University Frankfurt, where he became a professor in 2018.

 During his career, Nicolini faced a variety of research problems.
 He published papers in string-inspired dilaton gravity models, plasma physics, quantum field theory effects in atomic systems, cosmology, neutrino oscillations, and fractal properties of quantum spacetime.
 He is, however, best known for having first proposed noncommutative geometry as a tool for studying the Hawking's black hole radiation beyond the semiclassical limit.